 Bridges Social Impact Bond Fund

-The Bridges Social Impact Bond Fund was the first fund anywhere in the world dedicated to investing in Government-commissioned outcomes contracts.
+The Bridges Social Impact Bond Fund was the first fund in the world dedicated to investing in Government-commissioned outcomes contracts.

 A social impact bond is a funding mechanism that enables Bridges (and other social investors) to support a social sector organisation to deliver an outcomes contract – by providing the working capital necessary to fund the programme, plus any additional management resource required to deliver the best possible outcomes for beneficiaries.